pabloripoll/docker-wordpress-6-4-php-fpm/README.md

     </a>
 </div>

-# Docker Wordpress 6.4 with PHP FPM 8+ and MariaDB 10.11
+# Docker Wordpress 6.4 with PHP FPM 8+

 Docker container image for Wordpress development